-Given the existential threat posed to many small businesses – particularly those facing a prolonged collapse in consumer demand as a result of the pandemic and local lockdowns – SMEs will be looking for all possible cashflow support to ensure they have enough liquidity to survive the current crisis.
+Given the existential threat posed to many small businesses – particularly those facing a prolonged collapse in consumer demand as a result of the pandemic and lockdowns – businesses will be looking for all possible cashflow support to ensure they have enough liquidity to survive the current crisis.

-A number of measures have been introduced by the Government over the course of the pandemic to support SMEs.
-However, some of these have now been withdrawn, with those listed below remaining in place after 30 September 2020.
+A number of measures have been introduced by the Government over the course of the pandemic to support businesses.
+However, some of these have now been withdrawn.

-The government has announced commercial tenants who are unable to pay rent as a result of the impact of COVID-19 will have protection from forfeiture of their leases until at least 31 December 2020.
+The government announced that commercial tenants who are unable to pay rent as a result of the impact of COVID-19 will have protection from forfeiture of their leases until the 25 March 2022.

-A temporary suspension of statutory demands and winding up petitions remains in place having been extended from 30 September 2020 until 31 December 2020.
+A temporary suspension of statutory demands and winding up petitions remained in place up to 30 September 2021.

-The temporary suspension of wrongful trading laws expired on 30 September 2020 and has not been extended.
+The temporary suspension of wrongful trading laws expired on 30 June 2021.

 We are on hand to support businesses through the ongoing challenges of COVID-19.
 If you have any questions about local authority funding support or other potential options for managing short-term liquidity challenges, please do not hesitate to contact us.